E-Randz/NC-News/results.md

-      ✓ GET status 200 ignores invalid sort by and order queries ✓ GET status 200 returns results default offset of 0 pages ✓ GET status 200 returns results offset by page number ✓ GET status 200 ignores other queries that aren't valid ✓ INVALID REQUEST status 405 when doing patch, delete and put requests to specific ID /:article_id
+      ✓ GET status 200 ignores invalid sort by and order queries ✓ GET status 200 returns results default offset of 0 pages ✓ GET status 200 returns results offset by page number ✓ GET status 400 if limit and p queries are invalid ✓ INVALID REQUEST status 405 when doing patch, delete and put requests to specific ID /:article_id
         ✓ GET request status 200 sends one article object when passed a valid id